MaXincs28/Maximilian-Senfter/README.md

 Authentication uses JWTs signed with the secret key.
 Set `FIREBASE_CREDENTIALS` in your `.env` to initialize Firebase Admin.
 Register and log in via `/auth/register` and `/auth/login`, then include the token in the `Authorization` header to access `/shops` and `/products` routes.
+Provide a Stripe test secret in `STRIPE_API_KEY` for order payments.